pryv/example-apps-web/onboarding/README.md

 - https://api.pryv.com/reference/#service-info
 - https://api.pryv.com/guides/app-guidelines/

-Upon start, your app will retrieve this information, and use it e.g. to:
+Upon start, your app will retrieve this information, and use it to:
 - customize the platform name and useful links: terms and conditions, support and homepage
 - define the [URL where the app authentication call will be made](https://api.pryv.com/reference/#auth-request)